jordonsc/cinnamon-world-clock/README.md

 Notes
 -----
 Unfortunately due to the difficulties with date formatting in Javascript, I was unable to use a timezone code and automatically adjust DLS.
-If you have any genious ideas, please let me know!
+If you have any genius ideas, please let me know!